floreskrissafc/book-rating-system/README.md

 - [x] add get params routes for most get requests.
 - [x] make sure there is never password returned in any of the output response.
 - [x] validate the partial update of users, books and reviews.
+- [x] add average rating for each book.
+- [x] handle seperate book addition and book to module addition.

 - [ ] add docsctrings and comments.
 - [ ] add unit tests
 - [ ] postman backend api publish.
 - [ ] /resetpassword route is used for forgot password, validate the flow with UI.
 - [ ] make it private live in using digital ocean or github etc.